ToolVS

 Brave is better for privacy with built-in ad blocking, fingerprint protection, and no Google data collection.
 Chrome is better for Google ecosystem integration and maximum compatibility.
 Both run Chrome extensions.

-Does Brave make Chrome extensions work?
+Does Brave support Chrome extensions?

 Yes.
 Brave is Chromium-based, so all Chrome extensions from the Chrome Web Store work in Brave — plus you get Brave's built-in ad blocking and privacy features on top.